Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     on a Python script that defines the Cray PE compoments and then some more so that it should be possible to extend to other configuration files that need the same information.

+  * Implemented ``EasyBuild-config`` to configure EasyBuild.

+      * The generic module is linked as:

+          * ``EasyBuild-production`` for installation in system application directories for a given partition

+          * ``EasyBuild-infrastructure`` for installation in the system Infrastructure directory tree, for packages that are installed in all five partitions and for which we want reload to work properly.

+          * ``EasyBuild-user`` for installation in user or project directories.

+      * This is one module for which the Infrastructure subdirectory was needed as we want each variant of the module to be shown only once, and as we want reloads to work properly when switching partitions.

 Changes compared to design 0.2: